GeunhwaJeong/haneul-new/doc/src/contribute/index.md

 title: Contributing to Haneul
 ---

-To contribute, ensure you have the latest version of the codebase.
+Now that you understand Haneul, consider helping the project.
+To contribute to Haneul, ensure you have the latest version of the codebase.
 To clone the repository, run the following:
 ```bash
 git clone https://github.com/GeunhwaJeong/haneul.git
 cd haneul